 Three other things to note, too, about the depreciable assets and depreciation stuff.

-First, assets are included in the depreciable assets total for either ten years or through the last full year of depreciation—whichever is longer.
+First, you include depreciable assets in your calculations for either ten years or through the last full year of depreciation—whichever is longer.

-For example, some item you depreciate over five years (like maybe appliances) gets included for ten years in the calculations.
+For example, some item you depreciate over five years (like maybe appliances)?
+You include that stuff for ten years in the calculations.

 And then longer lived assets which usually provide only a partial last year of depreciation probably don’t get included in the calculations for their full depreciable life.
-A residential 27.5-year property, for example, maybe only gets included for the first 27 calendar years during which you own the property.
+A residential 27.5-year property, for example, matters only for the first 27 calendar years during which you own the property.

 Second, how taxpayers factor into their qualified business income the part of any real estate profits that represent recaptured depreciation and appreciation gets a little complicated.
-Gain or loss treated as ordinary income gets included.
-Gain or or loss treated as capital gain or loss doesn’t get included.
-Finally, unrecaptured Sec.
-1250 gain (which is the gain that reflects past depreciation on the building) doesn’t get included.
+You include gain or loss treated as ordinary income.
+But you exclude gain or or loss treated as capital gain or loss.
+And you also exclude unrecaptured Sec.
+1250 gain (which is the gain that reflects past depreciation on the building).

 Third, you look at the depreciable assets at the end of the year.
 For example, if you sell your rental property on December 15th and so hold no property on December 31st, your depreciable property value equals zero.
 (This would be something to consider when timing the sale of a property that produces qualified business income if you’re subject to the limitation requirement.)